- 1.62k views

 In this article we’ll explore the highlights of both Chilean and Argentine Patagonia, how to travel between the two countries to experience as much of the region as possible, and all the nitty-gritty details in between.

 For outdoor lovers, a Patagonia holiday is the most attractive trip you can take.
 It’s got every kind of landscape imaginable — deserts, grasslands, massive glacier fields, and the world’s longest mountain range.
-There aren’t many places in the world as diverse as Patagonia, and even though it is spread throughout Chile and Argentina, each country offers different things to see and do.
+There aren’t many places in the world as diverse as Patagonia, and offers different things to see and do.
 If you are planning a trip to Chile or a vacation in Argentina, you cannot miss out Patagonia.

 Highlights of Patagonia in Chile